jordani283/staff-qualifications/src/components/README-CertificationModal.md

 ## Styling

-The component uses Tailwind CSS classes consistent with the StaffCertify app:
+The component uses Tailwind CSS classes consistent with the TeamCertify app:
 - Dark theme with slate colors
 - Sky blue accents for interactive elements
 - Status-specific colors (green for valid, amber for expiring, red for expired)